ezzabuzaid/tiny-injector/docs/service-lifetime.md

 Transient lifetime services are created each time they're requested.

-if a transient service used in scoped service, it will be disposed along with scoped service.
+if a transient service used in scoped service, it will be disposed along with scoped service which implies that, the Transient will live as long as the Scoped service lives.

 ## Scoped